SHARE

 But are you allowed to just call your employer and take time off for such a situation when you’re not sick yourself?

 The short answer is yes.
-Spanish legislation currently allows for two days of paid care leave, whether you need to look after your child or another member of your family.
+Spanish legislation currently allows for four days of paid care leave, whether you need to look after your child or another member of your family.

 New legislation